How to make Word documents accessible

 - ensure colour combinations meet colour contrast requirements

-Many Word chart and graph colour themes do not meet accessibility standards, so check before you use them.
+Many Word chart and graph colour themes do not meet accessibility requirements, so check them before use.

 Accessibility standards and guidance